Desktop Frequently Asked Questions (FAQ)

 Continuous File Upload to the Server Though No Modifications Made

 It is possible that another program is changing the modification date of the file.
 If the file has an

-The sync client has been intentionally limited to sync no deeper than 100 sub-directories.
+The Desktop App has been intentionally limited to sync no deeper than 100 sub-directories.
 The hard limit exists to guard against bugs with cycles like symbolic link loops.
 When a deeply nested directory is excluded from synchronization it will be listed with other ignored files and directories in the "Not synced" tab of the "Activity" pane.

-The ownCloud desktop client does not provide a way to change the local sync folder directly.
+The ownCloud Desktop App does not provide a way to change the local sync folder directly.
 However, it can be done in two ways:

 Copy the folder and avoid a full re-sync:

 localPath=line in the configuration file according your needs.

 Copy (or move) all your data from the current to the new location manually and start the Desktop App.